acomindo/cm-cpms-connector/README.rst

-Cpmscon
+CpmsConnector
 =======
-Cpmscon is connector to aCommerce (CPMS) Public Api
+CpmsConnector is connector to aCommerce (CPMS) Public Api

 Installing